No products in the cart.

 Making Topicals with Terpenes and Concentrates

 There is a tremendous opportunity for terpenes to be used in topical applications because they are already in most traditional skin care products.
-The terpenes must be diluted and used in accordance with the MSDS safety information but they can greatly improve the effectiveness of most products.
+The terpenes must be diluted and used in accordance with the SDS but they can greatly improve the effectiveness of most products.
 Nerolidol for example, is used to potentially reduce the blood brain barrier, allowing the THC to absorb into your skin more effectively.
 This is very important because it allows for more direct application to problem areas as opposed to general ingestion or inhalation.
 Added terpene blends can help ensure that the active ingredients are utilized to their full potential.
 It doesn’t matter how much THC or CBD you have in your product if you it isn’t absorbed.